steledama/lac/README.md

 - Obtain the page counters of the MFPs and automatically collect them in a centralized place (zabbix server) to effectively manage the periodic billing of technical assistance contracts often linked to a page cost and therefore to the number of pages produced
 - Manage the supply of consumables efficiently so that the end customer is never left without but at the same time not to waste unnecessary resources.

-It is ment to be a scalable, modern tool that can be managed remotely with [lac server](https://github.com/steledama/lac).
+It is ment to be a scalable, modern tool that can be managed remotely.
 It can also be used by a manager of a small fleet consisting of a few MFPs in a single or multiple locations of the same company.

 ## How it works